andrewhodel/node-distributed-table/README.md

 If a segment of nodes goes offline together, when they reconnect to a node that has a path to the master their objects will be synchronized.

-A master node does not need to open ports or listen for traffic, it can be a master node behind a firewall.
+A master node does not need to open ports or listen for traffic, it can be a master node behind a firewall or NAT.

 # running without a master